Oxxxymiron: Londongrad Single (2015–2016)

-In 2017 Oxxxymiron became CEO of the Booking Machine (BM) booking agency.

 On 28 June 2016 Oxxxymiron became the first ambassador of Reebok Classic in Russia.

 2017–present

 On 28 September 2017 it was announced that Oxxxymiron will star in the film adaptation of Victor Pelevin’s novel Empire V. The film's director is Victor Ginzburg, famous for the screen version of the novel Generation "П".
-In 2021 Oxxxymiron also portrayed composer Nikolai Rubinstein in Kirill Serebrennikov's Tchaikovsky's wife.

-In August 2019 Oxxxymiron left his CEO position in Booking Machine agency.

 In September 2019, Oxxxymiron unexpectedly took part in the 17th Independent Battle on Hip-Hop.ru and passed the track for the first qualifying round.
 After that, a certain wave of excitement began around the event, and many famous hip-hop artists also participated (Egor Kreed, Noize MC, L'One, ST1M, Yury Khovansky, etc.).
-On 2 March 2020 Oxxxymiron announced his rejection from the 5th round of the battle on Twitter.